 We've shown that Co and Fe films have much greater stresses than Ni films, which makes them more of a risk to use as they're more likely to impact the stiffness of the ALD films in our devices.
 Ni films are much weaker magnets than Co and Fe films; therefore, we wouldn't be able to apply as strong of magnetic torques.
 To balance these factors, we can use SU-8 to reduce the stress in Co and Fe, resulting in films with both low stress and high magnetization that maximize device performance.
 The next steps for this project are to investigate more magnetic materials, such as magnetic alloys, and different methods of deposition.

 Acknowledgements:

 Thank you to Professor Paul McEuen for taking me on as an intern for this program, and Tanner Pearson for the excellent mentorship throughout the summer.
-This work was was performed in part at the Cornell NanoScale Science & Technology Facility (CNF) and funded by the National Science Foundation via the National Nanotechnology Coordinated Infrastructure (NNCI) Grant No. ECCS-1542081.
+This work was funded by the NNCI NSF (grant no. ECCS-1532081).